Screening can help prevent cervical cancer

 A screening test is not a test for diagnosing cervical cancer.
 It is a test to check the health of the cervix.

 Regular screening tests are the best way of detecting early changes in the cells of the cervix that don’t cause any symptoms and could go on to develop into cervical cancer if left untreated.

 They may be worried about the actual process of having the test, as well as the results.
-These worries can put some women off attending at all.
+These worries can put some off attending at all.

-- discomfort during sex
+- pain during sex

 As well as cervical screening, there is also a vaccine available that helps protect against cervical cancer.

 All girls and boys in year nine are offered the human papillomavirus (HPV) vaccine in school.

 You can find out more on the HPV vaccine for adolescents page.

 If you have been eligible for the vaccine but have not received it in school, you can still get it free of charge until the age of 25.
 You can find out if you're eligible by contacting your GP.